 Gluten Free Breakfast Cereal and Gluten Free Breakfast Ideas

-However, "safe" or gluten free oats that are properly prepared into a healthy oatmeal or porridge can be a great choice to replace boxed gluten free breakfast cereals which are basically junk food.
+However, "safe" or gluten free oats that are properly prepared into a healthy oatmeal porridge can be a great choice to replace those commercial gluten free breakfast cereals which are basically just junk food.

 How to Properly Prepare Your Grains

 You must learn how to properly treat or prepare grains in order for grains to give you any kind of nutrition!

 Most grains are loaded with phytic acid and other anti-nutrients that will prevent the absorption of many nutrients.

 You can buy organic gluten free oats and soak them overnight to release anti-nutrients such as phytic acid.

 Learn about Breakfast Cereal Abuse

 The abuse of grains used in the making of commercial gluten free breakfast cereals is almost a crime.

 Most boxed cereals are produced by a process called extrusion.

 The extrusion process involves slurries of grains being forced through